Jardín: Main plaza

 Like many traditional towns, the plaza is the main center of activity in Jardín.
-Principle Park, also known as El Libertador plaza, was declared a national monument of Colombia in 1985.
+Principal Park, also known as El Libertador plaza, was declared a national monument of Colombia in 1985.
 It is frequently visited for its nearby shops and inns.
 The floor is paved with rocks from the Tapartó river.
 The site features color wooden chairs and several gardens.

 The town's main church is the Basilica of the Immaculate Conception, declared a National Monument of Colombia in 1980.
 This basilica was built from hand-cut stones from the Tapartó river nearby in a Neo-Gothic style.
 It was declared a minor basilica in 2003.

 Cable-car ride

 Completed in 2007, Jardín has two cable-car lines.
 The lines were created to help peasants from the villages of La Selva, La Linda and La Salada enter the town to sell their goods and then return, and also to boost tourism.

 One cable-car ride to a local mountain peak known as the Flower Hilltop (Alto de las Flores) or Cristo Rey, in reference to the statue on site, provides a great view of the town.
 It has a balcony for looking at the town and a cafe.
 As of Fall 2018, this cable car is not currently in operation, however you can also arrive by hiking.

 The second cable-car ride goes to a viewpoint by the name of La Garrucha on the opposite side of town from Alto de las Flores.
 There is a cafe and balcony with another great view of the town.
 This viewpoint can also be reached by vehicle or as part of a 4 mile hiking loop.